 Given the relatively low maturity of available smartphone solutions, the Steering Committee elected to have a smartphone app specifically developed for the pilot project to attempt to address some of the drawbacks.
-The development started with a Smartphone Innovation Challenge, a collaborative effort organized with the University of Washington.
-Student teams used a human-
+The development started with a Smartphone Innovation Challenge,7 a collaborative effort organized with the University of Washington.
+Student teams used a humancentered approach to design and prototype a smartphone app based on policy and functional guidelines provided by the WA RUC project team.
+The prototype was used to specify and develop MileMapper, the smartphone app that would be available for WA RUC participants equipped with iPhones.8